snouhaud/dsnap-sync/README.md

                                   should specify the remote machine's hostname or ip address.
 The 'root' user must be permitted to login on the remote machine.
           --dry-run               perform a trial run where no changes are made.
-      -v, --verbose               Be more verbose on what's going on.
-          --version		          show program version
+      -v, --verbose               Be verbose on what's going on (min: --verbose=1, max: --verbose=3) --version		          show program version

 ## First run

 If you have never synced to the paticular target device (first run), `dsnap-sync` will take care to create the necessary target filesystem-structure.
 Following backup types are differenciated:

 * btrfs-snapshots

   This is the default backup type. `dsnap-sync` will use this type to sync a btrfs-snapshot of an existing `snapper` configuration from a source device to a target device.
 On the target device the needed `snapper` structure will be build up as needed.
 Aside the new target filesystem path, `dsnap-sync` will create a new target `snapper` configuration.
 It will incorporate the template (`/etc/snapper/config-templates/dsnap-sync`).
   To garantee unique configuration names, `dsnap-sync` take the source configuration name and postfix it with targets hostname.
 You can adopt this behaviour with a config option (`--config-postfix`).

   The default `config-template` of dsnap-sync will inherit following `snapper` parameters:

   * mark new snapshots as type 'single'